This is not really a blog about bicycles.

-Especially for women on two wheels, I can’t recommend too highly LGRAB (Let’s Go Ride a Bike) and Simply Bike.
+Especially for women on two wheels, in years past I couldn’t recommend too highly LGRAB (Let’s Go Ride a Bike) and Simply Bike — now both sadly defunct.
 On my winding path to biking happiness I’ve been inspired by these fun and fashionable ladies to find a bike and gear that fit me and the way I wanted to ride.

 As for inspiration about what a cycling city might look like — I like to imagine I’m riding in the Netherlands with A View from the Cycle Path.